 Anxiety, agitation, depression, mood swings, sweating, stomach pains, and tremors

-For most people, the signs of drug withdrawal are not life-threatening, but they are still extremely unpleasant and difficult to deal with without proper treatment.
-But for those with the most severe or long-term addictions, the signs of drug withdrawal can be dangerous.
+The signs of drug withdrawal are not always life-threatening, but they are extremely unpleasant and difficult to deal with without proper treatment.
+Those with the most severe or long-term addictions are more likely to experience dangerous drug withdrawal symptoms.
 This is especially true for long-term alcohol or benzodiazepine abusers.
 These people may experience hallucinations, severe confusion, and seizures.
 If seizures are not controlled with proper medication, they can lead to brain damage, coma, and even death.

-Unfortunately there is not one answer to the question of how long the signs of drug withdrawal will last.
-It depends on many different factors, including what substances you have been abusing, how long you have been using, how severe your addiction is, and what kind of treatment you receive.
-Those who try to work through withdrawal on their own will have much more prolonged signs of drug withdrawal, whereas those that go to a drug detox facility typically have much shorter periods of withdrawal.
+There is no one answer to the question of how long the signs of drug withdrawal will last.
+It depends on many different factors, including what substances they have been abusing, how long they have been using, how severe their addiction is, and what kind of treatment they receive.
+Those who try to work through withdrawal on their own will have prolonged signs of drug withdrawal.
+Individuals that go to a drug detox facility typically have shorter periods of withdrawal.

-Detox facilities typically offer a few different drug detox programs to suit the needs of all potential clients.
+Detox facilities offer different drug detox programs to suit the needs of all potential clients.
 The most common option are inpatient detox programs.
 These programs require you to stay at the detox facility for your entire treatment.
-This means twenty-four-hour access to medical care, and keeps you from having access to drugs or alcohol.
-This means that your treatment is far more likely to be successful, as you will not be able to give into temptation and keep using.
-Inpatient programs also make it easier for you to transition into an addiction treatment program, as they are often offered at the same facility.
+This means twenty-four-hour access to medical care.
+It also keeps you from having access to drugs or alcohol.
+This means that your treatment is far more likely to be successful as you will not be able to give in to outside temptations.
 Both detox and addiction treatment are vital in helping you to successfully overcome an addiction.